 Normal ringing times

-Whitacre has two ringers learning who will hopefully be ready to ring for this Remembrance service.
-They have registered to make themselves part fo the 1400.
+Whitacre has two ringers learning who have learnt and have now received their badges and certificates.
+Both were able to ring for this years Remembrance service.
+They have registered to make themselves part of the 1400 new recruits.

 Have recently found some wax rubbings of the inscriptions taken of the bells before they were installed in 1977.
 A much easier task then when access was a lot easier.
 These rubbings were used as part of the advertising display used to raise money to complete the installation.
 They show the decorative part of the bells including some names and a image of a King George 1 two guinea gold piece which shows up especially clearly on the second bell.
 Find out more on the bell detail page.